 Healthy Workplace Campaign

 This initiative is specifically aimed at small firms, helping entrepreneurs to achieve better results and avoid the costs and production losses from injuries, through improving health and safety in the workplace.

 With this web application, social partners and national authorities can produce sector-specific risk assessment tools targeting small businesses.

 The European Commission has published an introductory guide to human rights for SMEs, which is consistent with the UN Guiding Principles on Business and Human Rights.

 Diversity in SMEs

 A guide for employers to help owners and managers of small businesses make diversity and equality of treatment a reality in their firm.

-Proportionately more migrants and members of ethnic minorities than nationals start small businesses, although they face more difficulties getting started.
+More migrants and members of ethnic minorities start small businesses than nationals, but they still face more difficulties.
 Read here about support measures and policy initiatives to help overcome the specific barriers which might discourage them from becoming entrepreneurs.

 Corporate Social Responsibility (CSR)